rui278/rui278.github.io/about.md

 If you want to contact me, feel free to hit me up on <a href = "twitter.com/rui278">twitter</a>!

 Thanks for reading!
 And I hope you enjoy this new experiment!

+(p.s. thanks to Ricardo for the about pic photoshop and Artur for the favicon :D )